w3f/Grants-Program/applications/swush-dex-aggregator.md

     - **Notification System:** Real-time alerts on transaction statuses (success, pending, or failure).
 - **Mockups and UI Designs:** Our initial UI is hosted [here](https://swush-labs.github.io/swush-me-app/) , but we are working on evolving the UI/UX, checkout our ongoing work at figma [here](https://www.figma.com/design/kWunXnESHS2wN4xBESBikE/Untitled?node-id=0-1&t=axXKrqgd5AFmmKkX-1).
 We are still in process of finalizing the design as we intend to evolve it more and make as UX friendly as possible.

- **API Specifications**

-- **Wallet APIs** : Fetches user and asset balance in real time and transaction interactions such as connecting wallet, signing a transaction etc.
-- **Rate & Fee API:** Fetches real-time swap rates and fee estimates from various DEXs on connected parachains.
-- **Route Optimization API:** Calculates the most cost-effective routes based on liquidity, fees, and network conditions.
-- **Transaction History API:** Records and retrieves completed transactions for user reference.
-- **XCM APIs:** Cross chain transfer of assets

  **Technology Stack**